 At Viking, we promise to challenge you to hit your peak performance and to support you well along the way.

-As a student at Viking, you are a full member of our community regardless of how you choose to take the program.
-All students have access to the core support services you need to get over the humps and break through the walls.
+As a student at Viking, you are a full member of our community from the day you enroll.
+All students have access to the core 24/7 support services you need to get over the humps and break through the walls along the way.

-will keep you on track and take your code to the next level.
+You also meet 1-on-1 every week with your personal mentor, a professional developer who will keep you on track, get you ready for the job search and take your code to the next level.

 All students of Viking have access to a core set of support resources so you can get your questions answered quickly and start writing code again.